-The phenomenon of illegal and hidden debts that propelled Mozambique into a sudden economic and financial crisis of extraordinary proportions reveals the realization of a special type of risk whose prevention is impossible because it has never happened, was not known nor had been expected in the country.
-But once it happened, robust mitigation measures have the potential to create an environment that can discourage its repetition.
+The phenomenon of illegal and hidden debts that brought Mozambique into a sudden economic and financial crisis of extraordinary proportions presents the existence of a special type of risk whose prevention is impossible because it has never happened, neither known nor expected in the country.
+But once it has happened, robust mitigation measures have the potential to create an environment that can discourage its repetition.
 Such measures involve the criminal accountability of the perpetrators and the compensation of those harmed.

-The Government has responsibilities in resolving the imbroglio of hidden and illegal debts.
-These responsibilities extend to restoring the State's reputation in the international arena and to the citizens.
+The government is responsibilities for resolving the imbroglio of hidden and illegal debts.
+These responsibilities extend to restoring the state's reputation before the international arena and the citizens.
 However, national taxpayers should in no way be prejudiced.
-On the contrary, one of the responsibilities of the Government is to ensure the reimbursement by the perpetrators of the crime that can be proven judicially, not only to the creditors who may have been effectively cheated, but also to the Mozambicans in the first place.
-The confiscation of assets of the perpetrators according to established judicial mechanisms must be followed up with their orderly liquidation and use of the proceeds for the reimbursement of the public treasury and the harmed society, and only the remainder should be delivered to organized foreign creditors in order to be distributed among themselves as possible compensation.
+On the contrary, one of the responsibilities of the government is to ensure the compensation, by the perpetrators of the crime that is proven judicially, not only of the creditors who may have been effectively embezzled, but of the Mozambicans in the first place.
+Seizure of the assets of the perpetrators according to the established judicial mechanisms must be followed by their orderly liquidation and application of the results in the compensation of the public treasury and the embezzled companies, and only the remaining amount must be handed over to the creditors organized in order to distribute among themselves possible compensation.
 This is different from making the national taxpayer pay the hidden and illegal debts.
-This must be the meaning of the expression "I do not pay the hidden and illegal debts", which must be complemented by the expression "I demand compensation".
+This must be the meaning of the expression "I do not pay the hidden and illegal debts" that must be complemented by the expression "I demand reimbursement".

-The proposed roadmap for resolution of the imbroglio includes the establishment of commissions for the liquidation of confiscated property and the settlement of debt with broad participation of all stakeholders: Government, Creditors, Donors, Civil Society, and Parliament, and in such a way that their procedures have the proper legal framework and support of specific parliamentary resolutions.
-What is proposed here is completely different from a restructuring in the traditional sense of the term (renegotiation of deadlines, interest rates, hair-cuts, etc.).
-The Government must clearly state that it does not pay off hidden and illegal debts but assumes the responsibility of collaborating and doing its part for the perpetrators to repay and compensate the harmed parties, including the National Treasury and Mozambican society in general.
+The proposed roadmap for resolution of the imbroglio includes the creation of liquidation of seixed assets and settlement of debts with broad participation of all stakeholders: Government, Creditors, Donors, Civil Society, and Parliament, and it should be such that have the appropriate legal framework and support for specific Parliament resolutions.
+What is proposed here is completely different from a restructuring in the traditional sense (renegotiation of deadlines, interest rates, hair-cuts, etc.).
+The government must clearly state that it does not pay odious and ill-owed debts but it assumes the responsibility of collaborating and doing its part to make it easier for the perpetrators to repay the impaired parties, including the National Treasury and the Mozambican society in general.

-In addition to the proposed measures for the orderly resolution of the debt imbroglio, the institutions for the management and control of public finances need to be strengthened.
-The adoption of a Fiscal Responsibility Law with the scope proposed by the World Bank and International Monetary Fund, and the establishment of an Independent Fiscal Council under the terms proposed in this document, would be two complementary measures that would help to implement the recommendations of the Independent Parliamentary Commission of Inquiry and would make Parliament's independent monitoring of public finance management in Mozambique more robust.
+In addition to the proposed measures for orderly resolution of the debt imbalance, public financial management and control institutions need to be strengthened.
+The adoption of a Social Responsibility Law within the scope proposed by the World Bank and the International Monetary Fund and the establishment of an Independent Supervisory Board as proposed in this document would be two complementary measures that would help to materialize the recommendations of the Independent Parliamentary Commission of Inquiry, and would make robust the Parliament independent monitoring of public finance management in Mozambique.